June-Jepkurui-png/pizza-challenge/README.md

 ### GET /restaurants/<int:id>

-If the `Restaurant` exists, return JSON data in the format below:
+If the `Restaurant` exists, return JSON data in the format below

 ```json
 {